rf266/End-to-End-Solar-Flare-Regression-Model/README.md

 This process exposed a flaw in the model, where negative answers were being returned for the number of solar flare counts, which is not possible.
 I then came across the use of the PoissonRegressor, specially used for count data, which meant that I had to revert to the EDA.
 After tuning and testing the model, the scores were in the same range as the previous three, which is why I decided to go with this in the end.
 After using this model, the negative scores were no longer there (as a result of the log link function incorporated into the Poisson model), and I proceeded with this.

+- **Render deployment**

+The model is deployed on Render, with two Webservices for the front and backend.
+Some challenges were faced in the formatting of return values, as well as the commands to be entered prior to deployment.

 # Evaluation